 So why is the sales manager one of the most neglected roles when it comes to training?

 There’s an innate belief that top-performing salespeople already have the skills they need to excel in a managerial role.
-But the skill set needed to succeed as a sales manager is much broader than what’s required to earn wins on the front lines of deals.
+But the skill set needed effective sales management is much broader than what’s required to earn wins on the front lines of deals.

 The challenges of transitioning from selling to managing